Museum Research Grants for visiting artists and researchers

-The Visiting Artist/Researcher Grant Program is intended to give non-University of Washington artists and other researchers access to Burke Museum resources for research on art from the Pacific Northwest region (Alaska, British Columbia, Washington State, Idaho and Oregon).
-Proposals from artists and researchers whose projects would benefit from the study of the Burke Museum’s Ethnology collection, including paper and photographic archives (and other UW resources), are encouraged.
+The Museum Research Grants for visiting artists and researchers is intended to give non-University of Washington artists and other researchers access to the historical collections at the Burke and other museums for research on art from the Pacific Northwest region (Alaska, British Columbia, Washington State, and Oregon).
+Proposals from artists and researchers whose projects would benefit from the study of the Burke Museum’s Ethnology collection, including paper and photographic archives (and other UW resources), are particularly encouraged.

 Workshop/Community Art Project Grant

-We encourage University of Washington graduate students to apply for the Bill Holm Center Graduate Fellowship by April 19, 2013.
+We encourage University of Washington graduate students to apply for the Bill Holm Center Graduate Fellowship.
 This fellowship will fund UW graduate students doing research and writing on Native art of the Pacific Northwest region.

 These grants are funded in part by: